chtrembl/azure-cloud/petstore/05-create-an-azure-k8s-cluster/README.md

 11. Install Helm and get familiar with Ingress controllers (An Ingress controller abstracts away the complexity of Kubernetes application traffic routing and provides a bridge between Kubernetes services and external ones.).
 There is a nice guide here https://docs.microsoft.com/en-us/azure/aks/ingress-basic I will provide the commands below but it would be a good idea to read through the document as well.
 It explains the Ingress controller concept.
 We are going to be using it to expose/route the 3 Pet Store Services (petstorepetservice, petstoreproductservice and petstoreorderservice) to our Pet Store App running in App Service.

+## Install and Configure NGINX Ingress controller

-12. We will be using an AKS namespace for our configurations, we can setup a local variable for references within our commands further down.
+1. We will be using an AKS namespace for our configurations, we can setup a local variable for references within our commands further down.

     ```NAMESPACE=ingress-petstoreservices```

-13. We will setup a few more variables to simply our commands further down.
+2. We will setup a few more variables to simply our commands further down.

     ```cli
     RESOURCE_GROUP=<yourresourcegroup>